Luke

 Conflicting obligations

-Of first importance we bound to hear Luke and so be reminded of Jesus' messianic credentials.
+Of first importance we are bound to hear Luke and so be reminded of Jesus' messianic credentials.
 We follow no ordinary man.
 Yet, there is an interesting side issue in this passage which touches on the human condition.

 So, this simple human story should remind us to be forgiving of our daily blunders.
-We do well to remember that in a fallen world the options we face will often conflict and our chosen path will end up less than perfect, even compromised.
+We do well to remember that in a fallen world the options we face will often conflict and our chosen path will end up less than perfect, always compromised.
 Unlike Jesus, perfection is beyond us.
 Thankfully salvation rests on God's grace, not on our capacity to rightly handle life's myriad choices.

 Discussion